KineticPreProcessor/KPP/docs/source/getting_started/01_installation.rst

    $ cd $HOME
    $ git clone https://github.com/KineticPreProcessor/KPP.git

-This will create a folder named KPP in your home directory.
+This will create a directory named KPP in your home directory.

 ========================================
 Define the KPP_HOME environment variable